andybega/icews/README.md

 remotes::install_github("andybega/icews")
 ```

+The **icews** package relies on the R [**dataverse**
+client](https://github.com/IQSS/dataverse-client-r).
+Note that this
+package requires a dataverse API token to correctly work.
+See the
+package README.

 Usage
 -----

-**tl;dr**: get a SQLite database with the current events on Dataverse with this code; otherwise read below for more details.
+**tl;dr**: get a SQLite database with the current events on Dataverse
+with this code; otherwise read below for more details.

 ``` r
 library("icews")